nedga055/flask-rest-boilerplate/README.md

 conda env create -f environment.yml --prefix ./api_env
 ```

+This runs as part of the application initialization, so you should not need to run this manually.

-Note the `--prefix ./api_env`.
+However, note the `--prefix ./api_env`.
 This creates the environment in the project directory in a folder called `api_env`.

 This will result in a long prefix in your command prompt.
-To address this, run the following:
+To address this, if you haven't already, run the following:

 ```
 conda config --set env_prompt '({name})'